MakeWebSmart/wp_mws_easyquote/README.md

 **How to use it**

-To use the plugin create a "page" with shortcode [MWS_EASYQUOTE]
+To use the plugin after you install it to your wordpress website, you have to create a "page" with slug "easy-quote" or you can use shortcode [MWS_EASYQUOTE]

 ---